ispras/gocotea/README.md

 go mod init PREFERED_NAME
 ```

-4. Include gocotea to your code with this import:
+4. Include gocotea to your code (located in the created module) with this import:
 ```Golang
 import "github.com/ispras/gocotea/src/gocotea"
 ```